Skip to main content

 • Send signals to Slack channels for team visibility

-• Trigger custom scripts or serverless functions
+• Trigger custom scripts, n8n workflows, or serverless functions

 • Feed signals into data warehouses or analytics tools

-• Build custom integrations with internal tools
+• Build custom integrations with internal tools or homegrown CRMs

 Frequently Asked Questions